vortexa-labs/Vortexa/README.md

 ### Framework & Blockchain Compatibility

-OpenServ is designed to be completely framework and blockchain agnostic, allowing you to:
+Vortexa is designed to be completely framework and blockchain agnostic, allowing you to:

 - Integrate agents built with any AI framework (e.g., LangChain, BabyAGI, Eliza, G.A.M.E, etc.)
 - Connect agents operating on any blockchain network